Golfer Geeks is a community-supported website. We may earn a small commission on purchases made through our links. Learn more.

 **Read my full PTx PRO irons review here

 Pick your own set or try out a set of demos by clicking the button below

 Check out my Icon Irons Review here

 The Icon Irons are the closest things to blades without being blades...If that makes sense.

-You could review them yourself by taking advantage of the demo program...But this will be tough as all Hogan irons are back ordered 30 days.
+You could try them yourself by taking advantage of the Demo Program...Some patience and persistence will be required.
+The Icons are in demand.

 PATENTED BLACK DIAMOND METAL FINISH for both durability and glare mitigation.
 This is what Hogan calls their proprietary new finish.
 They claim it protects the Ft.
 Worth clubheads up to 7-times longer than the nickel-chrome finish used on their other lines of clubs.
 This extends the effective playability of the irons.
 Groves stay sharper, allowing players to impart more spin which allows them to shape and flight shots and hit and hold more greens.
 The black finish also helps to “frame” the ball better due to the extreme color contrast, making it easier to align correctly to your intended target and increase the accuracy of your shots.

 OPTIMIZED WEIGHTING SYSTEMS: They have made the irons more forgiving with a couple of minor tweaks to the original design.
 The “Depression Cavity” which first appeared in the Ft.
 Worth irons in 2015 has been modified in shape, size, and depth in 2018 for better shot making.
 The cavity is larger in the long irons to increase launch angle for better holding of greens and the perimeter weighting system has been tweaked in the short irons for better feel.

 MODIFIED V-SOLE DESIGN: The V-sole has been optimized for each club in the set by strengthening the leading edge in and reducing the trailing edge in certain irons.